SakuraSkrypt/SkryptOS/README.md

 ### 2️⃣ Install SkryptOS to your System

 ### For Beginners
-First things first lets get rid of a few headaches almost every system has a bios, dont panic its more scared of you then you are of it. true i 'Could' write an entire signing key for secure boot compatibilty but it is alot of work and theres no real risk in turning it off just dont go plugging in random USBs you find on the street if you have already, you deserve it.
+    First things first lets get rid of a few headaches. almost every system has a bios, dont panic its more scared of you then you are of it. true i 'Could' write an entire signing key for secure boot compatibilty but it is alot of work and theres no real risk in turning it off just dont go plugging in random USBs you find on the street if you have already, you deserve it.